-- ➤ Intuitive and easy to use & adopt

-- > Something as easy as email

-- ➤ Platform/device independent & agnostic:

-- > Secure way to send money over insecure email & telecommunication networks

-- > Greatly enhanced consumer privacy and the elimination of the identity theft ecosystem.

-PayThat and the Identity Assurance Federation, a federated identity management service, can achieve all these requirements.

-Adoption is the key.
-What will be the successful adoption use cases that actually gain mass market acceptance of a new, more secure payment system and identity management system?

-We have developed six detailed use cases and business models, each of which is large enough to move the needle at even a large financial institution.
-Four use cases were detailed in the proposal at length.
-A high level summary of each use case follows:
+- Intuitive and easy to use & adopt - Something as easy as email - Platform/device independent & agnostic: - Secure way to send money over insecure networks - Sending money over wild email? - > Sending money over telco networks? - ➤ Telco networks were not designed to be secure.
+Example of "WAP Gap" - > Greatly enhanced consumer privacy and the elimination of the identity theft ecosystem. - PayThat and the Identity Assurance Federation, a federated identity management service, can achieve all these requirements. - Adoption is the key.
+What will be the successful adoption use cases that actually gain mass market acceptance of a new, more secure payment system and identity management system? - We have developed six detailed use cases and business models, each of which is large enough to move the needle at even a large financial institution.
+A high level summary of each follows.